eosnetworkfoundation/grant-framework/applications/application-template.md

 # EOS Network Foundation Grant Proposal

 > This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
+Please do not remove any of the mandatory parts presented in bold letters or as headlines!
 Lines starting with a `>` (such as this one) should be removed.
 >
 > See the [Grant Framework Process](https://github.com/eosnetworkfoundation/grant-framework#grant-process-for-new-proposals) on how to submit a proposal.
+>
+> Please note that this application will be automatically parsed.
+Please only put the data required in the fields following the bolded labels.

 - **Project Name:** Name of your project (e.g. Anchor Wallet)
 - **Team Name:** Legal name of your team (e.g. Greymass)